greenfieldhq/OLD-greenfieldhq.github.io/_posts/2016-03-21-sec-filing-parser-floki.md

 There are a number of libraries for parsing available.
 A great resource to find libraries is [awesome-elixir](https://github.com/h4cc/awesome-elixir).
-I found [Floki](https://github.com/philss/floki) to be straight forward compared to some of the other libraries for the purposes here.
+I found [Floki](https://github.com/philss/floki) to be straightforward compared to some of the other libraries for the purposes here.

 Floki abstracts away a lot of selection headache associated with other parsers.
-It uses selectors to grab precisely what you expect to grab.
+It uses XML element names to grab precisely what you expect to grab.
 Say your XML feed entry (`entry_xml`) looks like this:

 ```xml